geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 ### 4. Register on Stackbit with Github

 Stackbit is the magic glue that will cement all the other 3 services together to inject life to your JAMStack website.
-Let's go ahead and get an account for Stackbit on it's [Login](https://app.stackbit.com/login) page.
+Let's go ahead and get an account for Stackbit on its [Login](https://app.stackbit.com/login) page.

 #### 4.1.
 Stackbit registration